mpetason/vcluster_101/vCluster-101/step2/text.md

 # Deploy a vCluster

-As you can see from the previous kubectx command we are using the context:

-The context will be kubernetes-admin@kubernetes.

-Now let's take a look at the namespaces and CRDs on the host cluster.
-Since a vCluster creates a new virutal kubernetes cluster, we're going to get a brand new API endpoint with a database backing it.
+Before we deploy the vCluster let's take a look at the namespaces and CRDs on the host cluster.
+Since a vCluster creates a new virtual kubernetes cluster, we're going to get a brand new API endpoint with a database backing it.
 This means that we will have different namespaces, CRDs, and other resources that are not 1:1 with the host cluster.

 `kubectl get crds`{{exec}}

 `kubectl get namespaces`{{exec}}

-Now we can deploy a vCluster.
-We're going to run the same command that shows up in the quickstart guide.
-In future scenarios we will dive into the vCluster.yaml to customize the installation.
+Now we will deploy a vCluster.
+We are going to use `vcluster create` and specify the name of the vCluster and the namespace where we want to deploy it.
+For each vCluster you will need a namespace on the host cluster.

 `vcluster create my-vcluster --namespace team-x`{{exec}}

+After the command finishes, and the vCluster is available, we will be automatically connected to it.
+This demo environment has Docker installed which will spin up a proxy container so that we can connect to the cluster.